AcademySoftwareFoundation/tac/README.md

 # TAC Members

-All members of the broad AWSF community are welcome to participate in TAC activities, such as meetings or online discussion.
+All members of the broad ASWF community are welcome to participate in TAC activities, such as meetings or online discussion.
 For voting matters such as project inclusion or graduation, TAC members are composed of:

 * One representative appointed by each Premier Member;
-* One representative appointed by the technical oversight body(e.g., a technical steering committee) of each TAC Project; and
+* One representative appointed by the technical oversight body (e.g., a technical steering committee) of each TAC Project; and
 * Up to three experts from the broader motion picture industry (who serve for one-year terms)

 Current TAC Members are: